bees-hive/elegant-git/README.md

 3. validation of documentation correctness
 4. validation of todo' correctness (for [0pdd](http://www.0pdd.com/p?name=bees-hive/elegant-git))

-All these steps can be executed by
+All these steps can be executed by `./workflows ci` which runs a Docker container (based on `beeshive/elegant-git-ci` image) and calls all described checks.
+The image is also used on CI.
-`docker run -it --rm -v $PWD:/eg beeshive/elegant-git-ci:3 ./quality-pipeline.bash testing`.

-`beeshive/elegant-git-ci` Docker image is also used on CI.
-If the image requires modifications, it has to be updated manually by the following instructions:
+If the image requires modifications, then

-1. update `Dockerfile` (including `version` and `description`)
-2. `docker build -t beeshive/elegant-git-ci:<version> .`
-3. `docker push beeshive/elegant-git-ci:<version>`
+1. run `./workflows prepare-worker <new tag>` to build a new image
+2. update `WORKER_IMAGE` in `./workflows` and test some workflow
+3. run `./workflows publich-worker <new tag>`  to push the image

 ### Unit testing
 #### Addons